nwiegand1/SideProjects/README.md

 # SideProjects
-Repository for Women in Computer Science (WiCS) Side Projects project
+Repository for Women in Computer Science (WiCS) Side Projects project by Dagmawit and Natalie

 Our ideas: